gtm-nayan/svelte-pdfjs/README.md

 ## SvelteKit

-It's compatible with SvelteKit, just import the component and use it.
-No onMount shenanigans required in the consumer since it's already done within the PDFViewer component.
+It's compatible with SvelteKit, just import the component and use it in a `{#if browser}` you'll have to install pdfjs-dist as a dependency.

 ## TODOs: